AnaZonia/moon_notes/000 Ana Did Science Today.md

 - [ ] Write methods
 - [ ] make poster
 - [x] make presentation for committee meeting ✅ 2024-11-05
-- [ ] write committee meeting report
+- [x] write committee meeting report ✅ 2024-11-07
 - [x] register for AGU with Fiona ✅ 2024-11-05

+treedivnet
 The increase in predictive power with aggregated land use types (the only thing changing is how I am restricting first to last observed land use!) could only be due to 1- either number of years would make a huge difference, in which case we would have seen that with the other predictors or 2. just aggregating the data and fitting the model separately would make a difference.

 Normalizing age and the predictors makes a very big difference for the lag predicted values.
 For now, age is included in the normalization no matter what, to keep things comparable.